Your digital presence is the first thing that customers will see and judge you on.

 The secret on how to build backlinks without paying for them is to have great content.
 Having content that is so good people want to share it is an important step of how to get backlinks.

-4. You don’t how to scale up your business
+4. You don’t know how to scale up your business

 Knowing how to scale up a business is key to continued success.
 Your marketing should provide data which shows the return you are getting on any investments.